 The format of a number plate usually consists of 2 letters followed by 2 numbers, a space and then 3 letters.
 Here's what it means:

 This is the region of where the plate was registered.
 For example, plates made in Peterborough, Ipswich or Norwich will all come under the region “Anglia” and start with the letter A. Whereas places located to the west of the country such as Exeter, Truro and Bristol come under W (for the West of England region).
 Glasgow, Edinburgh, Dundee, Aberdeen, Inverness etc come under S for Scotland and Bournemouth, Portsmouth and Isle of Wight and are considered part of the Hampshire & Dorset region so will come under H.

-Since 2005 these numbers can be displayed in 2 different formats depending on whether they were registered between March – August that year or September – February leading into the next year.
+This helps narrow down the period of time in which the car was registered.
+Since 2005 these numbers can be displayed in 2 different formats depending on whether they were registered between March-August that year or September – February leading into the next year.
 For example – if a vehicle was registered in April 2016 the number plate would display as a “16” plate.
-But if it was registered in November that same year, you add on the value of 50 meaning it would be displayed as a “66” plate.
-This helps identify whether it was registered between those time periods.
+If it was registered in November that same year, you add on the value of 50 meaning it would be displayed as a “66” plate.

 There’s an abundance of cars on our roads these days compared to when licence plates first came out!
 If 2 cars were built the same year and were both made in the same region it’s going to be pretty tough trying to locate who that car belongs to without any other information!
 So to help distinguish the identity of cars better a unique set of letters are now placed at the end of every plate.